-The DOE Gasification Systems program is developing innovative modular designs for converting diverse types of carbon feedstock into clean synthesis gas to enable the low-cost production of electricity, transportation fuels, chemicals, hydrogen, and other useful products to suit market needs.
-Advancements in this area will help enable advanced power generation and other syngas-based technologies to be competitive in both domestic and international markets, and spur on the use of abundant domestic carbon feedstock resources, in turn contributing towards increased energy security and reviving depressed markets in traditional coal-producing regions of the United States.
+The DOE Gasification Systems program is developing innovative modular designs for converting diverse types of carbon feedstocks into clean synthesis gas to enable the low-cost production of clean hydrogen, electricity, transportation fuels, chemicals, and other useful products to suit market needs.
+Advancements in this area will help enable syngas-based technologies to play a role in economy-wide decarbonization in multiple energy sectors while remaining competitive in both domestic and international markets, and spur on the use of abundant domestic carbon feedstock resources, in turn contributing towards increased energy security and promoting justice through reviving depressed markets in traditional coal-producing regions of the United States.

 The NETL Advanced Turbines Program manages a research, development, and demonstration (RD&D) portfolio designed to remove environmental concerns over the future use of fossil fuels by developing revolutionary, near-zero-emission advanced turbines technologies.
 The Advanced Turbines activity supports four key technologies that will advance clean, low-cost power production while providing options for CO2 mitigation.
 These key technologies include: (1) Advanced Combustion Turbines, (2) Pressure Gain Combustion (PGC), (3) Modular Turbine-Based Hybrid Heat Engines, and (4) Supporting the University Turbine Systems Research (UTSR) program.